willbedford/KSP-Multitasker/README.md

 Download 'multitasker.ksp' and add it to your script directory.
 You can optionally download the example scripts to see it in action.

-Using the multitasker is simple - add the following line to your init callback:
+Using the multitasker is simple - import multitasker.ksp into your main script and add the following line to your init callback:

 	multitasker.init()